SRFI-152: String Library (reduced)

 Drops the longest initial prefix/suffix of the substring of string specified by start and end whose elements all satisfy the predicate pred, and returns the rest of the string.

-In other words: span finds the initial span of elements satisfying pred, and break breaks the string at the first element satisfying pred.
+In other words: string-span finds the initial span of elements satisfying pred, and string-break breaks the string at the first element satisfying pred.

 (values (string-take-while pred string) (string-drop-while pred string))